Do you really need to protect yourself from WiFi radiation?

 Are Harmonizers And Neutralizers The Solution?

-There all sorts of energy devices on the market which claim to harmonize and/or neutralize WiFi radiation.
-I do not believe that you should rely on these devices to form the basis of your approach to EMF protection.
-And I’m not alone.
-Over the years I have spoken to dozens of scientists, electrical engineers, researchers and EMF experts about this.
+There all sorts of energy devices on the market which claim to harmonize and/or neutralize WiFi radiation – you should not rely on these devices to form the basis of your approach to EMF protection.
+I’m not alone in saying.
+Over the years I have spoken to dozens of scientists, electrical engineers, researchers and EMF experts on this subject.

-On this question professional engineer and Building Biologist Michael Schwaebe says, “when we choose to have an energy device to remedy something we know that’s wrong with us, what happens is that we often delay taking a proactive move to mitigate our exposure so our exposure continues and ultimately the biology is affected at some point.”
+Building Biologist Michael Schwaebe comments, “when we choose to have an energy device to remedy something we know that’s wrong with us, what happens is that we often delay taking a proactive move to mitigate our exposure so our exposure continues and ultimately the biology is affected at some point.“

 The dangers of WiFi are real.
 Use the above tips to mitigate your exposure to WiFi radiation.